toybox-rs/Toybox/README.md

 # The Reinforcement Learning Toybox ![CI](https://github.com/toybox-rs/Toybox/workflows/CI/badge.svg)

 A set of games designed for testing deep RL agents.
+This repo contains Python wrappers and an intervention API for Toybox games.
+Python wrappers for the Atari games are constructed to match the Arcade Learning Environment and subclass the gym.envs.atari.AtariEnv wrapper.
+[ToyboxBaseEnv](https://github.com/toybox-rs/Toybox/blob/main/toybox/envs/atari/base.py) may be a good entry point for the gym wrappers.

 If you use this code, or otherwise are inspired by our white-box testing approach, please cite our [NeurIPS workshop paper](https://arxiv.org/abs/1812.02850):